VinodhThiagarajan1309/tournament/README.md

 # Swiss Tournament
-A simple Python module to store , retrieve and handle a Swiss based Tournament Informatioon
+A simple Python module to store , retrieve and handle a Swiss based Tournament Information

 # Getting Started